ifesdjeen/collectd-haskell/README.md

 # Pitfalls

-  * If your GHC version is anything but 7.8.3, it won't build.
-For now, even GHC version is hardcoded.
-You'd have to fix Makefile for youself (or send a patch with a configuration option)
+  * If your GHC version is anything but 7.8.3, you'll have to pass a `GHC_VERSION` to make.
   * If your collectd is located anywhere but `~/opt/collectd`, you'd have to pass a `COLLECTD_LIB` option to make.

 # License